 The risk assessment indicates that a mask should be worn when undertaking certain tasks, including dealing with suspected cases.
 Should the mask comply with any standards?
 (Scotland)

 In high-risk circumstances (such as dealing with a suspected case), FFP3 masks that are clearly CE marked should be used.

 In lower risk circumstances, an FFP2 mask may suffice, but must also be CE marked.
 If in doubt, an FFP3 mask should be used.

-For masks to be effective, the wearer must be clean shaven and the mask fit tested, and members should bear this in mind when undertaking tasks where a mask is required.
+For masks to be effective, the wearer must be clean-shaven and the mask fit tested.
+Members should bear this in mind when undertaking tasks where a mask is required.